ryantd42/NY-Legislative-Git/2023/S1977A-2023/bill.md

   §  39-a.
 Liability  of  lienor  where  lien has been declared void on account of wilful exaggeration.
+Where in any  action  or  proceeding  to enforce  a  mechanic's  lien  upon a private or public improvement OR AN
+ S. 1977--A  13

-Where in any  action  or  proceeding  to enforce  a  mechanic's  lien  upon a private or public improvement OR AN EMPLOYEE'S LIEN the court shall have declared said lien to  be  void  on account  of  wilful  exaggeration  the person filing such notice of lien shall be liable in damages to the owner or contractor.
-The damages which said owner or contractor shall be entitled to recover, shall include the amount of any premium for a bond given to obtain the  discharge  of  the lien or the interest on any money deposited for the purpose of discharg- ing  the  lien,  reasonable attorney's fees for services in securing the discharge of the lien, and, IN AN ACTION  OR  PROCEEDING  TO  ENFORCE  A
+ EMPLOYEE'S LIEN the court shall have declared said lien to  be  void  on account  of  wilful  exaggeration  the person filing such notice of lien shall be liable in damages to the owner or contractor.
+The damages which said owner or contractor shall be entitled to recover, shall include the amount  of  any  premium for a bond given to obtain the discharge of the lien or the interest on any money deposited for the purpose of discharg- ing the lien, reasonable attorney's fees for services  in  securing  the discharge  of  the  lien,  and,  IN AN ACTION OR PROCEEDING TO ENFORCE A MECHANIC'S LIEN, an amount equal to the difference by which  the  amount claimed  to  be  due  or  to  become due as stated in the notice of lien exceeded the amount actually due or to become due thereon.
- S. 1977  13

- MECHANIC'S  LIEN,  an amount equal to the difference by which the amount claimed to be due or to become due as  stated  in  the  notice  of  lien exceeded the amount actually due or to become due thereon.
   § 18.
 Section 40 of the lien law, as amended by  chapter  515  of  the laws of 1929, is amended to read as follows:
   §  40.
 Construction  of  article.
 This article is to be construed in connection with article two of this chapter,  and  provides  proceedings for  the  enforcement  of  EMPLOYEE'S LIENS ON REAL PROPERTY, AS WELL AS liens for labor performed and materials furnished in the improvement  of real property, created by virtue of such article.
   §  19.
 Section  41  of the lien law, as amended by chapter 807 of the laws of 1952, is amended to read as follows:
   § 41.
 Enforcement of mechanic's OR EMPLOYEE'S lien on real property.
 A mechanic's lien OR EMPLOYEE'S LIEN on  real  property  may  be  enforced against  such  property,  and  against a person liable for the debt upon which the lien is founded, by an action,  by  the  lienor,  his  OR  HER assignee  or  legal  representative, in the supreme court or in a county court otherwise having jurisdiction, regardless of the  amount  of  such debt,  or  in  a  court which has jurisdiction in an action founded on a contract for a sum of money equivalent to the amount of such debt.
   § 20.
 Section 43 of the lien law, as amended by  chapter  310  of  the laws of 1962, is amended to read as follows:
   §  43.
 Action  in  a  court  of record; consolidation of actions.
 The provisions of the real property actions and proceedings law relating  to actions  for  the  foreclosure of a mortgage upon real property, and the sale and the distribution of the proceeds thereof apply to actions in  a court  of  record,  to  enforce mechanics' liens AND EMPLOYEES' LIENS on real property, except as otherwise provided in this article.
 If  actions are  brought  by  different  lienors  in a court of record, the court in which the first action was brought, may, upon its own  motion,  or  upon the  application of any party in any of such actions, consolidate all of such actions.
   § 21.
 Section 46 of the lien law, as amended by  chapter  515  of  the laws of 1929, is amended to read as follows:
   §  46.
 Action  in  a  court  not of record.
 If an action to enforce a mechanic's lien OR EMPLOYEE'S LIEN against real property is brought in a court not of record, it shall be commenced by the personal service  upon the  owner  of  a summons and complaint verified in the same manner as a complaint in an action in a court of  record.
 The  complaint  must  set forth  substantially  the facts contained in the notice of lien, and the substance of the agreement under which the labor was  performed  or  the materials  were  furnished, OR IF THE LIEN IS BASED UPON A WAGE CLAIM AS DEFINED IN SECTION TWO OF THIS CHAPTER, THE BASIS FOR SUCH  WAGE  CLAIM.
  The  form  and  contents of the summons shall be the same as provided by law for the commencement of an action upon a contract in such court.
-The summons  must  be  returnable  not less than twelve nor more than twenty days after the date of the summons, or if service is  made  by  publica- tion,  after  the  day  of the last publication of the summons.
+The summons must be returnable not less than twelve  nor  more  than  twenty days  after  the  date of the summons, or if service is made by publica-
+ S. 1977--A  14

+ tion, after the day of the last publication of  the  summons.
 Service must be made at least eight days before the return day.
   §  22.
 Section  50  of the lien law, as amended by chapter 515 of the laws of 1929, is amended to read as follows:
   § 50.
 Execution.
-Execution may be issued upon a judgment obtained in an action to enforce a mechanic's lien OR  AN  EMPLOYEE'S  LIEN  against real  property  in a court not of record, which shall direct the officer to sell the title and interest of the owner in the premises, upon  which
+Execution may be issued upon a judgment  obtained  in an  action  to  enforce  a mechanic's lien OR AN EMPLOYEE'S LIEN against real property in a court not of record, which shall direct  the  officer to  sell the title and interest of the owner in the premises, upon which the lien set forth in the complaint existed at the time  of  filing  the notice of lien.
- S. 1977  14

- the  lien  set  forth in the complaint existed at the time of filing the notice of lien.
   §  23.
 Section  53  of the lien law, as amended by chapter 515 of the laws of 1929, is amended to read as follows: